-Here’s my overseas travel health advice presented in two simple categories: before and during your trip.
-Taken into account, your after will be spent reminiscing about the fun times had for years to come.
+Your after will be spent reminiscing about the fun times you had for years to come.

 You can never be 100% prepared for all scenarios, but you can certainly try.

 We were all fit and healthy before leaving for Nepal, though our youngest did have asthma.
-He got to spend most of his time being carried – lucky bugger.
+We carried him most of the time – lucky bugger.

 We also chose the less strenuous route from a few options we had.
 A great idea in hindsight, especially considering how exhausting it was!

-Top tip: Forget the physically active trips if you have a history of heart problems, a recent serious illness or if you struggle to climb a flight of stairs – it’s just not worth it.
+Forget the physically active trips if you have a history of heart problems, a recent serious illness, or if you struggle to climb a flight of stairs – it’s just not worth it.
 What a great excuse to laze by the pool in some fancy resort, eh?

 I put together a practical medical travel kit that covered all the basics, including the obvious asthma puffers and medication for asthma flares.